-Mold spores are everywhere, These microscopic particles are a beneficial part of our daily life.
-Mold, mildew, and other fungal growths help mother nature dispose of organic materials.
+Mold spores are everywhere, and These microscopic particles are a beneficial part of our daily life.
+Mold, Mildew, and other fungal growths help mother nature dispose of organic materials.
 Unfortunately, sometimes they dispose of our organic materials.
-Mold and Mildew along with other fungal growths can attack our clothing, drywall, and framing materials.
+Mold and Mildew, along with other fungal growths, can attack our clothing, drywall, and framing materials.

-We are all aware of the “black mold” that is supposed to be so deadly.
-The truth is there are thousands of species of mold and mildew that are not harmful.
+We are all aware of the “black mold” that is supposed to be deadly.
+The truth is that thousands of mold and Mildew species are not harmful.
 The color is not an indication of toxicity.
-Only a qualified laboratory can identify the species of microbial growth and these are normally identified by the group they belong in.
-Our mold inspectors are IAC2 certified and trained in proper collection procedures.
+Only a qualified laboratory can identify the microbial growth species normally identified by their group.
+Our inspectors are IAC2 certified and trained in proper collection procedures.

 We use two methods to collect samples to send to our laboratory.
-When there is obvious mold, mildew, or other fungal growth we can take a sample and send it to the laboratory.
+When there is obvious mold, Mildew, or other fungal growth, we can take a sample and send it to the laboratory.
 The second collection method involves taking samples of the air in the home and comparing them to the outside air.
-Because It is possible to have microbes growing in secluded areas such as attics, crawlspace, and in the walls themselves we often recommend air samples.
+Because It is possible to have microbes growing in secluded areas such as attics, crawlspaces, and walls, we often recommend air samples.

-The air sample will indicate what microbial growths are active at the time of the test.
+The air sample will indicate what microbial growths are active during the test.
 It is possible to have visible growth that may have been inactive for years because the moisture source has been removed.
 It is also possible to have growth that is not visible.
-The laboratory report will indicate which microbes are currently active by class and give an indication of their importance.
+The laboratory report will indicate which microbes are currently active by class and their importance.

-Removal of most mold and mildew can be accomplished by cleaning with soap and water.
+Removal most mold and mildew can be done by cleaning with soap and water.
 Harsher chemicals such as bleach and hydrogen peroxide are often used but are not more effective than soap and water.
-Microbial growth needs warmth, moisture and a food source.
-Simply killing or removing visible growths will not keep it from returning.
+Microbial growth needs warmth, moisture, and a food source.
+Simply killing or removing visible growths will not keep them from returning.
 The easiest element to control is the moisture level.

 Hawley Home Inspections, LLC is a veteran-owned, and family-operated home inspection company.
 We have served the St Louis Metro area and South Western IL since 2010.